This RaceWax Edge Care Set comes with all of the supplies you need to keep your ski edges in great shape.

 - Some were disappointed with the lack of instructions

-With a multi-tool and range of files included, you have everything you need in one kit to sharpen your ski edges with.
+With a multi-tool and range of files included, you have everything you need in one kit to sharpen your ski edges.

-You’re able to adjust the angle between 85 and 90 degrees in increments of 1 degrees.
+You’re able to adjust the angle between 85 and 90 degrees in increments of 1 degree.
 This enables you to be very precise with sharpening your skis.